ppddddpp/Al-Powered-Summarization-plugin-for-Excel-Processing-Applications/README.md

 For Python 3.12.x, you may need to manually install setuptools and Rust toolchain.

-Internet connection (to download dependencies or models if required)
+Internet connection (to download dependencies and do the summarize)

 ## Setup Instructions